-Among the renowned conductors Yuriy Mynenko has worked with are Kazem Abdullah, Teodor Currentzis, Alan Curtis, Marc-André Dalbavie, Paul Daniel, Dan Ettinger, Diego Fasolis, Grant Gershon, Reinhard Goebel, Simon Halsey, Michail Jurowski, Vladimir Jurowski, Roman Kofman, Andris Nelsons, Vasily Petrenko and George Petrou.
-His repertoire encompasses numerous Baroque operas and works of the Classical and Romantic Periods, including the roles Xbalanque in Purcell’s The Indian Queen, Corrado in Vivaldi’s Griselda, Handel’s David (Saul), Rinaldo and Scipione, the title role, und Megabise in Vinci’s Artaserse, the title role in Pergolesi’s Adriano in Siria, Annio in Mozart’s La clemenza di Tito and Ratmir in Glinka’s Ruslan and Ludmilla.
-In April 2017 Yuriy Mynenko made his debut at the Paris Opéra as Lel in Rimski-Korsakov’s Snegurochka.
+Among the eminent conductors with whom he has worked are Kazem Abdullah, Teodor Currentzis, Alan Curtis, Marc-André Dalbavie, Paul Daniel, Dan Ettinger, Diego Fasolis, Grant Gershon, Reinhard Goebel, Simon Halsey, Michail Jurowski, Vladimir Jurowski, Roman Kofman, Andris Nelsons, Vasily Petrenko and George Petrou.
+His repertoire includes numerous Baroque operas as well as Classical and Romantic works.
+Notable roles are Xbalanque in Purcell’s The Indian Queen, Corrado in Vivaldi’s Griselda, Handel’s David (Saul), Rinaldo and Scipione, both the title role and Megabise in Vinci’s Artaserse, the title role in Pergolesi’s Adriano in Siria, Annio in Mozart’s La clemenza di Tito and Ratmir in Glinka’s Ruslan and Lyudmila.